rectalogic/librawmedia/README.md

 librawmedia is currently a work in progress and incomplete.
 It's main purpose is for use with [RenderMix](https://github.com/rectalogic/rendermix)

+Currently working with ffmpeg as of commit f87dacb

 ## License

 Copyright (c) 2012 Hewlett-Packard Development Company, L.P.
 All rights reserved.